MatthewLacerda2/world-wide-map/README.md

 - Fine for my case, i'd pick up where i left off

 Running this on the Cloud would've given more data.
 Not much more benefit other than maybe practice.
-Would've been cheap, tho
+Would've been cheap, tho Hence why there is a 'server' folder with an ExpressJS api.
+A sketch of the original idea.

 _But!
 There are so many rabbit-holes..._